joelhawksley/identity/components/slides.md

 ---

-^ Let’s talk about building views at GitHub
+^ So what is it like to work on views at GitHub

 ---